ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/draft-ietf-dnsop-glue-is-not-optional.md

    The Domain Name System (DNS) [@!RFC1034], [@!RFC1035] uses glue records to allow iterative clients to find the addresses of nameservers that are contained within a delegated zone.
-Glue records are added to the parent zone as part of the delegation process.
-Servers are expected to return all available glue records in referrals.
-If message size constraints prevent the inclusion of all glue records in a UDP response, the server MUST set the TC flag to inform the client that the response is incomplete, and that the client SHOULD use TCP to retrieve the full response.
+Glue records are added to the parent zone as part of the delegation process and returned in referral responses, otherwise a resolver following the referral has no way of finding these addresses.
+Authoritative servers are expected to return all available glue records in referrals.
+If message size constraints prevent the inclusion of all glue records in a UDP response, the server MUST set the TC (Truncated) flag to inform the client that the response is incomplete, and that the client SHOULD use TCP to retrieve the full response.
 This document clarifies that expectation.

+   DNS responses sometimes contain optional data in the additional section.
+Glue records however are not optional.
+Several other protocol extensions, when used, are also not optional.
+This includes TSIG [@RFC2845], OPT [@RFC6891], and SIG(0) [@RFC2931].

 ## Reserved Words